 Watch a conversation with Deana Haggag, CEO of United States Artists, joined by local poet and arts advocate Venessa Fuentes and Public Functionary cofounder Tricia Heuring from a program presented by the M, in partnership with the Ordway, in October 2017.

 While the new M is under construction, we’re taking our show on the road, with pop-up exhibits, performances, and family activities.
-Read more about the M’s Off-Site programs through the winter months.
+Read more about the M’s Off-Site programs out and about in the Twin Cities.